Watch my blog as I only say things here about the stories here, and give alerts on new stories as well.

 I'm an Aussie and have never been to the USA in real life, all the knowledge comes from Internet research.
 So anyone who wishes to give me advice on such things is welcome to send me some information and ideas so I can incorporate them into stories.
 Please note that in doing so you give me the legal right to use that idea free of charge.

-All my stories are available as epub downloads or print books via Lulu.
-The stories are written in a 6 x 9 inch paperback format page using Libre Office and saved as .odt files then converted to tagged text files for here.
+All my stories are available as e-pub downloads or print books via Lulu.
+The stories are written in a 6 x 9 inch paperback format page using Libre Office and saved as .odt files then converted to HTML files for here.
 Note: I've been revising my works to make them smoother flowing and easier to read.
-If you've bought a past copy and the Lulu page shows a copy with an edition date of March 2015 (or later) and you'd like an updated copy, email me with some sort evidence you have a purchased copy and the format you want (epub or pdf), and I'll send you a copy of the latest version.
-Also the March 2015 versions are being posted here as well.
+If you've bought a past copy and the Lulu page shows a copy with an edition date before July 2016 and you'd like an updated copy, email me with some sort evidence you have a purchased copy and the format you want (epub or pdf), and I'll send you a copy of the latest version.
+The latest versions are being posted here as well.

 If you think a story of mine is worth publishing in your local newspaper or magazine, talk to them and have them email me.
 I'll gladly give them approval to reprint it free, especially for Always a Marine and Coming Home.